TritonDataCenter/manta-marlin/docs/index.md

 exceeds capacity, requests will queue up and potentially eventually fail, but alarms should ring long before that happens.

-Similarly, job workers can be scaled arbitrarily horizontally, and capacity monitoring should allow administrators to ensure that sufficient capacity is always available.
+Similarly, job supervisors can be scaled arbitrarily horizontally, and capacity monitoring should allow administrators to ensure that sufficient capacity is always available.
 The failure mode for excess load is increased job completion time.
-Task updates may accumulate in Moray faster than the worker can process them, but the total space used in Moray is the same regardless of how fast the job workers process them, so there's no cascading failure.
-If job workers cannot update their locks in Moray, the system may thrash as workers try to take each others' jobs, but this would be very extreme.
+Task updates may accumulate in Moray faster than the supervisors can process them, but the total space used in Moray is the same regardless of how fast the job supervisors process them, so there's no cascading failure.
+If job supervisors cannot update their locks in Moray, the system may thrash as supervisors try to take each others' jobs, but this would be very extreme.

 Compute nodes rely on the OS to properly balance the workload within that box.
 They may queue tasks after some very large number of concurrent tasks, but it's not anticipated that we would ever reach that point in practice.
-If this becomes a problem, job workers could conceivably redispatch the task to another node with the same data available.
+If this becomes a problem, job supervisors could conceivably redispatch the task to another node with the same data available.
 If this truly became a serious problem, we could support compute agents that download data, rather than operating locally (just as reducers already do).

 Given that there's enough capacity in each of the Marlin tiers, the remaining question is Moray.
 Moray will be sharded, and we will say that each compute